imjihuan/fuego/docs/rst_src/Sandbox.rst

 Here is another way to refer to a section on a page, with cover text:
 :ref:`Pointer to slandbox page3 <sndbx2>`

-Result:
+Result from default Ubuntu 16.03 Sphinx:

- * cover text of Pointer to slandbox page2
+ * cover text of "Pointer to slandbox page3"
  * NO URL! - FAIL

+Result from python3 venv py3-sphinx Sphinx installation:

+ * cover text of "Pointer to slandbox page3"
+ * URL of .../_build/html/Sandbox2.html#sndbx2 - PASS

 test 4
 ~~~~~~~~